Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 forming now.

-There is no MBSR course actively scheduled right now, but the next cohort is forming.
-Because courses are kept intentionally small — just 8 to 10 people — spots fill quickly once registration opens.
-Adding your name to the interest list is the best way to make sure you don't miss out.
+There is no MBSR course scheduled at this time, but the next cohort is forming.
+MBSR typically runs twice a year: once in fall and once in early winter.
+Because courses are kept intentionally small (just 8 to 10 people), spots fill quickly once registration opens.
+Adding your name to the interest list is the best way to make sure you don’t miss out.

 Interest list members get early access to registration before it’s announced publicly, full course details, and priority enrollment.